extism/js-sdk/README.md

 `total` in an ephemeral plug-in var, let's store it in a persistent key-value store!

-Wasm can't use our KV store on it's own.
+Wasm can't use our KV store on its own.
 This is where [Host Functions](https://extism.org/docs/concepts/host-functions) come in.

 [Host functions](https://extism.org/docs/concepts/host-functions) allow us to